katalon-studio/katalon-studio-github-action/README.md

 # Katalon Studio action test

 This action allows you to run KS test and with your test cases source codes.

-## Inputs

-Input your katalon studio version number, katalon command, and apiKey

-**Required** the katalon studio version number, katalon commands, apikey and test cases files

-This is the example to using github action. <br>
-Please change to the latest github action version and your Input. <br>

-Setup API Key using Secret name: API_KEY

 ## Example usage

+Setup API Key using Secret name: `API_KEY`.

 ```yaml
 name: CI
 on: